llm-bible/llm-bible.github.io/_publications/wu2023toward.markdown

 bibkey: wu2023toward
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.04557"}
-tags: ['Security', 'Training Techniques', 'Pre-Training', 'Efficiency and Optimization']
+tags: ['Training Techniques', 'Security', 'Pre-Training', 'Efficiency and Optimization']
 ---
 Beyond the success story of adversarial training (AT) in the recent text domain on top of pre-trained language models (PLMs), our empirical study